clojure-emacs/cider/README.md

   leiningen.core.ssl>
   ```

-  You may of course prepare your own function.
-For example in `leiningen` there
+  You may, of course, write your own function.
+For example, in `leiningen` there
-  are two namespaces `leiningen.classpath` and `leiningen.core.classpath`.
-To
+  are two namespaces with similar names - `leiningen.classpath` and
-  make them easily recognizable you could just stay at default, but you could
+  `leiningen.core.classpath`.
+To make them easily recognizable you can either
-  also show only two segments of namespace and still be able to be sure in which
+  use the default value or you can opt to show only two segments of the
-  exactly namespace REPL is open.
-Here is example of function that will do
+  namespace and still be able to know which is the REPL's current
-  exactly that:
+  namespace.
+Here is an example function that will do exactly that:

   ```el
   (defun cider-repl-prompt-show-two (namespace)